basti1499/Daily-Dilbert/README.md

 Description
 ----------------

-This is a Python script which allows you to send the daily Dilbert comic strip to a list of reciepients via email.
+This is a Python script which allows you to send the daily Dilbert comic strip to a list of recipients via email.

 Used technologies
 -----------------------